 There are lots of options to get to downtown Toronto from Pearson Airport.
 Emma and Stewart present this Moving2Canada guide, so you can start exploring the city!

-There’s a lot to do when moving to a new country.
+There’s a lot to do when moving to a new city.
 Working out how to get from the airport to your destination is probably not high on your priorities, but it’s important nonetheless.

 So read on for our lowdown on your options for getting out of Pearson Airport and making the first real steps on your adventure!